jannypie/angular-provider-list/README.md

 - Match the spirit of the mock up but artistic freedom is encouraged.
 - - Be prepared to discuss the design choices you make.
 - All data exchanges should be in JSON format.

+## Credits
+Styling and font definitions are [US Web Design Standards](https://standards.usa.gov/) which are compliant with accessibility standards and best practices.
+[GitHub Repo](https://github.com/18F/web-design-standards)